biojazzard/emmet2h5bp/README.md

 ##How to

 *Install Emmet in your favourite text editor.
-*Edit 'snippets.json' to have custom IE support cmf+f: ie6, sou you can find where.
+*Check 'snippets.json' to have custom IF IE support, cmf+f: ie6, sou you can find where.

 <pre>